Steelers are last team to beat Patriots in game that counted

 Brady will begin another quest to make NFL history.
 If Brady starts all 16 games for the Patriots this year, he would be the first NFL quarterback to do so at 42 years of age.

 “I love being available to the team,” he said.
 “That’s been something I feel like is a very important part of my job.
-I can’t help the team if I’m not out there, and I work pretty hard to make sure I am.
-So many great players have played
+I can’t help the team if I’m not out there, and I work pretty hard to make sure I am.”

-AP Sports Writer Will Graves contributed to this story.
+AP Sports Writer Will Graves contributed to this report.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL